saltydk/docusaurus/saltbox/docs/sandbox/apps/beets.md

 ### 3. Setup

-- The configured username/password are taken from your Saltbox [`accounts.yml`](/saltbox/install/install/#configuration) file located in `/srv/git/saltbox/accounts.yml`
+- The configured username/password are taken from your Saltbox [`accounts.yml`](/saltbox/install/install#configuration) file located in `/srv/git/saltbox/accounts.yml`
-- When the role is run, a cron job is set to automatically import any music found at `/mnt/local/downloads/music` every hour.  <br />
+- When the role is run, a cron job is set to automatically import any music found at `/mnt/local/downloads/music` every hour.
   If a match is under 95% beets will skip the file and it will need manual importing.
-- To run a manual import (which will help correct any matches under 95%) run the following command: <br />
+- To run a manual import (which will help correct any matches under 95%) run the following command:
     ``` { .shell }
     rm /opt/beets/state.pickle && docker exec -it beets /bin/bash -c 'beet import /downloads'

     ```
-- If you want to change the folder structure you should do so in the config file located at  <br />
+- If you want to change the folder structure you should do so in the config file located at `/opt/beets/config.yaml`
-  `/opt/beets/config.yaml` <br />
   [This link details the allowed options](https://beets.readthedocs.io/en/v1.4.7/reference/config.html#path-format-configuration)

     If you already have imported music you will need to run an import using the following command: